-Share of cash and investments in the Pool - Amounts paid into the Trust Fund but not yet disbursed are managed by IBRD, which maintains an investment portfolio (the Pool) for all of the trust funds administered by maintains all trust fund assets separate and apart from the funds of the World Bank Group.
-The Pool is divided into sub-portfolios to which allocations are made based on fund specific investment horizons, risk tolerances and/or other eligibility requirements for trust funds with common characteristics as determined by IBRD, on behalf of the World Bank Group.
-These sub-portfolios may hold all or a portion of the instruments held by the
+Share of cash and investments in the Pool - Amounts paid into the Trust Fund, but not yet disbursed, are all trust fund assets separate and apart from the funds of the World Bank Group.
+The Pool is divided into subportfolios to which allocations are made based on fund specific investment horizons, risk tolerances and/or other eligibility requirements for trust funds with common characteristics as determined by IBRD, on behalf of the World Bank Group.
+These sub-portfolios may hold all or a portion of the financial instruments held by the